 Individual Course Descriptions may be found by CLICKING HERE.

 **For the Diploma Option we also offer an Accelerated Alternate Deliver (AAD) BRIDGE Program for currently practicing, non-certified, Surgical Technologists.
 CLICK HERE if you are interested in the BRIDGE Diploma program.
+Contact the Department Chairperson concerning cost of the program.

 Program Contact information is as follows: